YutaAkiyama/faceswap/README.md

+## NSFW Version (use on your own responsibility)

+> You can always toggle to SFW inside the UI

-Take a video and replace the face in it with a face of your choice.
+Take a video or photo and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training.

 You can watch some demos [here](https://drive.google.com/drive/folders/1KHv8n_rd3Lcr2v7jBq1yPSTWM554Gq8e?usp=sharing).
 A StableDiffusion extension is also available, [here](https://github.com/Gourieff/sd-webui-roop-nsfw).